gdha/www.it3.be/_posts/2016-06-08-rear-diskrestore.md

 Therefore, we thought it would be nice if we wrote a script which re-creates the `diskrestore.sh` script as we were busy with doing a *`rear recover`* without destroying our disks of course.
-It is always nice to see what rear makes of the given `disklayout.conf` input and see what the corresponsing output is (`diskrestore.sh`).
+It is always nice to see what rear makes of the given `disklayout.conf` input and see what the corresponding output is (`diskrestore.sh`).
 That way it makes it easier to understand what might be the issue.

 The script `make_rear_diskrestore_script.sh` can be download from the *mismas* github project of Gratien and does